-Most generator set installations must be engineered to insure that the generator set will function properly under the expected load conditions.
+Generator set installations must be engineered to insure that the generator set will function properly under the expected load conditions.
 Use these instructions as a general guide only.
-Follow the instructions of the consulting engineer when locating or installing any components.
-The complete installation must comply with all local and state building codes, fire ordinances and other regulations that may apply.
+Follow the instructions of the consulting engineer when locating or installing components.
+The complete installation must comply with all local and state building codes, fire ordinances and other regulations that might apply.
+Also refer to Onan Technical Bulletin T-030 for detailed installation information.